jasonearly/jasonearly.github.io/_posts/2017-01-29-protecting-your-digital-privacy.md

 title:  "Protecting Your Digital Privacy"
 date:   2017-01-29
 categories: archive digital privacy
+excerpt: "Sharing steps showing how to protect your digital privacy"
 ---

 This has been a terrible weekend for Americans.